Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 3. Select the Stages tab to view how the staging is set up.

-For this tutorial model, the stage setting entries should have already been filled.
-Note that transient times can be copied and pasted from other file formats, such as .csv, into the Time column.
+For this tutorial mode, the stage setting entries should have already been filled.
+Transient times can be copied and pasted from other file formats, such as .csv, into the Time column.

 2.2 MODEL DESCRIPTION